 - Admission: FREE!!!
 But donations are always welcome and needed.

-- No personal dogs are allowed.
+- No personal/service dogs are allowed.
 We would hope the reasons are obvious but we will list them regardless.
-For one, the amount of stress to not only your dog but ours as well, to have a strange dog walking up and down the aisle is immeasurable.
-Having our kennel dogs re-direct on each other and getting into physical fights because a dog is walking down the aisle is just not something that we think is fair to ANY dog.
-You must also remember…this is a shelter where stray dogs are brought in to.
-To take a chance and have your dog potentially catch any one of many canine diseases that sometimes “come with the territory”, is not something that we feel is fair to your dog.
-We hope that this explains why we are strict on this rule and that as a fellow dog lover, you feel the same.
+For one, the amount of stress to not only your dog but ours as well, to have a strange dog walking up and down the rows of kennels is immeasurable.
+Having our dogs re-direct on each other and getting into physical fights because a dog is walking down the aisle is just not something that we think is fair to ANY dog.
+You must also remember…this is a shelter where stray dogs are brought to.
+Why take a chance and have your dog potentially catch any one of many canine diseases that sometimes “come with the territory?”
+It is just not something that we feel is fair to your dog.
+We hope that this explains why we are strict on this rule and that as a fellow dog lover, you’ll feel the same way.

 - Picture taking – PLEASE READ THIS VERY VERY VERY CAREFULLY.
 You are allowed to take photos of the dogs and facility, anything that excites you!
 BUT…You may take pictures from a distance but DO NOT RUN UP ON ANYONE!!!
 Again this is our place of work and to have someone stick a cell phone in your face while you are walking with a dog, etc…yup…it happens….that is plain disrespectful and potentially dangerous!
 Although this is your “place of fun” it is our “place of business.